Apple Watch gets its own app store and new apps with watchOS 6

 Apple is doubling down on apps for the Apple Watch, giving the device its own native app store and launching several of its own new programs.

 With the new app store, Watch wearers can download new apps directly to the device without the help of an iPhone, Apple said.
-The new app store displays a scrollable list of available apps, and when clicked they drill down to a details screen with descriptions and reviews.
+The new app store displays a scrollable list of available apps, and when clicked, they drill down to a details screen with descriptions and reviews.

 And there are now a number of new apps to download.